ss4ws/markdown-cv/index.md

 ## HONORS AND AWARDS

+`2019`
+__Contemplative Sciences Center__, CDI award for integrating contemplative practices in teaching, University of Virginia.

 `2018`
-__All-University Graduate Teaching Award__, University of Virginia
+__All-University Graduate Teaching Award__, University of Virginia.

 `2018`
-__Huskey Graduate Research Exhibition__, University of Virginia 1rst place for Praxis Digital Humanities project: UVA Reveal, Augmenting the University
+__Huskey Graduate Research Exhibition__, 1rst place for Praxis Digital Humanities project: UVA Reveal, Augmenting the University, University of Virginia.

 `2017-2018`
 __Praxis Program__, Scholars' Lab, University of Virginia.

 `2017`
-__Summer Institute of French Cultural Studies__: "Cultures of Place, Cultures of Space" Dartmouth College.
+__Summer Institute of French Cultural Studies__: "Cultures of Place, Cultures of Space", Dartmouth College.

 `2017`
-__Digital Humanities Summer Institute at the University of Victoria__: "Fundamentals of Programming/Coding for Human(s|ists)"
+__Digital Humanities Summer Institute__, University of Victoria.

 `2015–2016`
-__Mellon Foundation Graduate Fellowship__: “Literacies and Technologies in the 21st Century”
+__Mellon Foundation Graduate Fellowship__: “Literacies and Technologies in the 21st Century”, University of Virginia.

 `2014–2015`
-__South Atlantic Studies Graduate Fellowship__: “Exile, Migration, Displacement”
+__South Atlantic Studies Graduate Fellowship__: “Exile, Migration, Displacement”, University of Virginia.

 `2014–2015`
-__Mellon Foundation Graduate Fellowship__: “Composing the Humanities in a Digital Age”
+__Mellon Foundation Graduate Fellowship__: “Composing the Humanities in a Digital Age”, University of Virginia.

 `2016-2019`
-__Travel Grants__, Department of French, University of Virginia
+__Travel Grants__, Department of French, University of Virginia.

 ## PROFESSIONAL DEVELOPMENT

+`2019`
+__Course Design Institute__, Center for teaching Excellence, University of Virginia

 `2017`
 __Certificate in Fundamentals of Programming/Coding for Human(s|ists).__ Digital Humanities Summer Institute at the University of Victoria.